-The Board of Directors establishes an Architectural Review Committee (ARC) composed of representatives from the Dunhill Subdivision homeowners.
+The Board of Directors establishes an Architectural Review Committee (ARC) composed of representatives from the Dunhill Subdivision homeowners and others from outside the community as deemed necessary and appropriate.
 These representatives voluntarily agree to serve in this capacity for a term of one year.
 The Covenants require that a homeowner apply for and receive written approval for any exterior change, addition, or alteration to any property.
-This application and approval process will be managed by the ARC and approval or disapproval recommendations will be made to the Board of Directors of the Dunhill HOA for final disposition.
+This application and approval process will be managed by the Dunhill Property Manager, with ARC making the decision to approve, conditionally approve or deny the application.
 In the case where an ARC does not exist, the Board of Directors will assume the duties normally performed by the ARC.